What is yoga therapy and how can it help me?

 Based on traditional Hatha yoga science, Lifeologie’s psychotherapeutic yoga therapy focuses on the powerful relationship between the sympathetic and parasympathetic nervous systems – eg: the flight or fight response.
 Our minds and bodies respond to stressors without checking with us to see if the response will help.
 This leads to a cycle of escalating symptoms, which can be almost impossible to break.

-At the Lifeologie Institute for Psychotherapeutic Yoga, our research-based methods merge eastern and western medicine concepts, combined with specifically targeted yogic concepts and techniques to address a number of mental and emotional concerns.
+At the Lifeologie Institute School for Psychotherapeutic Yoga, our research-based methods merge eastern and western medicine concepts, combined with specifically targeted yogic concepts and techniques to address a number of mental and emotional concerns.

 Rather than focusing on fitness-based yoga methods and practices, yoga therapists first assess clients’ emotional and mental health needs through listening, questioning, observing and consultation with the therapeutic team.

 Yoga therapists look for ways to help their clients reduce or manage their mental or physical symptoms, improve their functioning and overcome frustrating challenges.
 After this initial assessment, yoga therapists establish appropriate goals, develop a practice intervention, and then teach clients to practice that intervention.
-Yoga therapists choose yoga therapy techniques that will specifically benefit individual clients.
+Yoga therapists choose yoga techniques that will specifically benefit individual clients.